 The acrylic and modacrylic fibers are springy and lightweight, giving the fabric a fluffy look and feel.
 They are also resistant to heat and attack from insects.
 Other textiles like silk, cotton, and wool are types of backings manufacturers use to attach the fibers.
 What makes faux fur different from animal fur is that we can dye it into various colors.

 There are various techniques that manufacturers use in converting fibers into fabrics.
-Some of which are:
+Some of these are:

 This is the most basic method used in making faux fur.
-With the weaving process, fibers are looped through and interlaced with the backing fabric.
+Fibers are looped through and interlaced with the backing fabric during the weaving process.
 This technique can produce a wide range of cloth shapes but can be fairly slow.

 Tufting is a type of weaving process where the thread is attached to a base, and a tufting gun controls the tufting process.
 This technique produces garments much faster than the weaving process.

 This technique uses the same equipment used in knitting jerseys.
-It is the fastest and most economical of all the faux fur production techniques, and it is also the most used by manufacturers in the faux fur industry.
+It is the fastest and most economical of all the faux fur production techniques and the most used by manufacturers in the faux fur industry.

 To make sure that the fabric maintains stability and size, the fabric passes through heating.
 After which, it goes through a process known as Tigering, where loose fibers are removed.